fws-solutions/starter_s/README.md

 HTML validity is checked with [W3 Validator](https://validator.w3.org/nu/) API.

-This command will only work if local enviorment and virtual host is named exactly the same as it is defiend in `gulpfile.js` file in the variable `const localURL = 'http://somedomain.local/';`.
+This command will only work if local enviorment and virtual host is named exactly the same as it is defiend in `.fwsconfig.yml` file in the property `virtual-host: 'http://somedomain.local/';`.

-**This is a must**, your virtual host URL must be **exactly the same** as `localURL` variable.
+**This is a must**, your virtual host URL must be **exactly the same** as `virtual-host` property.

 Furthermore, W3 Validator has the **only** command that **can be run outside** of the Starter Theme's root directory.